 First off you need to make the decision whether you are going to start with bare metal or a pre-painted surface.
-If you are going with bare metal you will need to key the surface to enable the primer to stick.
-This is done with sanding paper.
-If you are using a pre-painted surface you will need to sand back the paint, getting rid of any imperfections i.e. micro-bubbles, etc, to form a flat surface.
-You will similarly need to make sure you key the surface so that the primer adheres.
+If you are going with bare metal you will need to key the surface to enable the primer to stick, this is done with sanding paper.
+If you are starting with a pre-painted surface you will need to sand back the paint, to get rid of any imperfections, i.e. micro-bubbles etc, to form a flat surface and similarly make sure you key the surface so that the primer adheres.

 The best product for this is either Prep Clean 2800 or Prep Clean 2802.
 Prep Clean 2800 is needed for painted surfaces, whereas if your surface is bare metal you will need Prep Clean 2802.
-To use Prep Clean, generously wet a clean lint free cloth with the prep clean and clean/degrease the surface.
-While the surface is still wet, apply a second, clean lint free cloth to remove the Prep Clean and contamination trapped within it.
-Always use two Cloths, as using only one will increase the chances of redistributing the surface contamination, rather than removing it.
-Cloths for use with Prep Clean should be replaced regularly and often, to ensure that an efficient pre-cleaning process is maintained.
+To use Prep Clean, generously wet a clean lint-free cloth with the Prep Clean and clean/degrease the surface.
+While the surface is still wet use a second clean lint free cloth to remove the Prep Clean and contamination trapped within it.
+Always use two cloths, using only one will increase the chances of redistributing the surface contamination rather than removing it.
+Cloths for use with Prep Clean should be replaced regularly and often to ensure that an efficient pre-cleaning process is maintained.
 (Read more here.)

-Immediately before applying your paint use a tack cloth, the adhesive cloth is designed to pickup any dust and loose dirt
+Immediately before applying your paint use a tack cloth; this adhesive cloth is designed to pick up any dust and loose dirt

 When preparing your metal surface for paint application you need to be aware which type of metal you are using.
-This is crucial for the primer application if you are stripping back to metal back totally.
-Bare Aluminium requires an Etch Primer*, whilst Steel only requires a Filler Primer*.
+This is crucial for the primer application if you are stripping back to totally bare metal.
+Bare Aluminium requires an Etch Primer*, whilst Steel requires a Filler Primer*.
 If the metal isn’t bare (both steel and aluminium) and already has some paint which you have just flattened back, you will need to use the Filler Primer.
-Etch primer is ‘stickier’ than Filler primer, so therefore adheres better to the Aluminium.
+Etch primer is ‘stickier’ than Filler primer so therefore adheres better to the Aluminium.

 So the process is: